emqx/emqx-docs/en_US/changes/gateway-4.4-to-5.1-incompatibility.md

 lwm2m.bind.dtls.1 = 0.0.0.0:5684
 ```

-in 5.x, all protocol gateways have the same listener configuration format, take the exproto gateway as an example:
+In EMQX 5.x, all protocol gateways have the same format for the listener configuration.
+Take the Exproto gateway as an example:

 ```
 ## etc/emqx.conf